• About

 24 Friday Mar 2017

-Posted by Brandon Ray Kirk in Big Harts Creek, Civil War
+Posted Big Harts Creek, Civil War

 34th Battalion Virginia Cavalry, Abbotts Branch, Appalachia, Barney Carter, civil war, Confederate Army, constable, deputy sheriff, genealogy, Harts Creek, Harts Creek District, history, John B. Floyd, John C. Chapman, Lincoln County, Logan, Logan County, Patton Thompson, Smokehouse Fork, West Virginia